Generalizable Motion Planning via Operator Learning: Introduction

 Despite the success of classical planning methods, they suffer from computational limitations when scaling to higher dimensions.
 Thus, with the recent success of deep learning, neural motion planners (NMPs) have exploded in popularity for reducing the computational burden of motion planning.
-For example, the earliest works such as value iteration networks (VIN) \citep{NIPS2016_c21002f4} and motion planning networks (MPN) \citep{9154607} as well as more recent approaches such as \citet{8954347} and \citet {fishman2022motion} attempt to plan completely from neural networks designs.
-Additionally, many approaches instead augment classical algorithms.
+For example, many works such as value iteration networks (VIN) \citep{NIPS2016_c21002f4}, motion planning networks (MPN) \citep{9154607} as well as more recent approaches such as \citet{8954347}, \citet{chaplot2020differentiable} and \citet {fishman2022motion} attempt to plan completely from neural networks designs.
+Moreover, other approaches instead augment classical algorithms.
 For example, \citet{Chen2020Learning}, \citet{zhang2022learningbased} speedup the collision checker in RRT and \citet{ichter2019learningsamplingdistributionsrobot}, \citet{9037111} learn sampling biases.
-Please refer to \citet{McMahon_2022} for a comprehensive review.
-Other approaches use gradient information directly from either Neural Distance Fields \citep{ortiz2022isdfrealtimeneuralsigned,liu2022regularizeddeepsigneddistance} or Neural Radiance Fields (NeRF) \citep{adamkiewicz2022visiononlyrobotnavigationneural}.
-Lastly, we mention two approaches, which are closely related to our formulation.
-The first, NTFields \citep{ni2023ntfields} learns a PINN for motion planning based on the Eikonal equation, but requires retraining for new environments.
+See \citet{McMahon_2022} for a comprehensive review.
+Further, some approaches use gradient information directly from either Neural Distance Fields \citep{ortiz2022isdfrealtimeneuralsigned,liu2022regularizeddeepsigneddistance} or Neural Radiance Fields (NeRF) \citep{adamkiewicz2022visiononlyrobotnavigationneural}.
+Lastly, we mention three approaches that are most close to ours.
+The first, NTFields/P-NTFields ~\citep{ni2023ntfields, ni2023progressive} learns a PINN for motion planning based on the Eikonal equation, but requires retraining for new environments.
 Meanwhile \citet{li2022learning} learns implicit functions for planning but has no guarantees of obstacle avoidance and pays large startup costs for data generation.